MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/walkthrough-creating-a-basic-form-template-with-code.md

 8. Click **OK** to return to the Visual Studio 2012 code editor, and then click **Stop Debugging** on the **Debug** menu (or press Ctrl+Alt+Break).

-## Getting the Current User's Name
+## Getting the current user's name

 In the following example, you will learn how to use the [UserName](https://msdn.microsoft.com/library/Microsoft.Office.InfoPath.User.UserName.aspx) property of the [User](https://msdn.microsoft.com/library/Microsoft.Office.InfoPath.User.aspx) class to retrieve the name of the current user and populate the value of a **Text Box** control by using an event handler for the [Loading](https://msdn.microsoft.com/library/Microsoft.Office.InfoPath.FormEvents.Loading.aspx) event.